-Carrier Heat Pump – Live in year-round comfort!
+Live in year-round comfort!
 A Carrier heat pump is a great solution for your home comfort system.
 That’s because they work to provide both heating and cooling.
-Whether it’s the hottest day of the summer, or the coldest day of winter, heat pumps work day in and day out to provide your family with premium comfort.
+Whether it’s the hottest day of the summer, or the coldest day of winter, they work day in and day out to provide your family with premium comfort.

-Understanding efficiency is instrumental to making the right choice of heat pump for your home.
-A heat pump has two ratings to be aware of:
+Understanding efficiency is instrumental to making the right choice for your home.
+There are two ratings to be aware of:

-HSPF – The HSPF (Heating Seasonal Performance Factor) is the most commonly used measure of the heating efficiency of heat pumps.
+The HSPF (Heating Seasonal Performance Factor) is the most commonly used measure to determine heating efficiency.
 New heat pumps manufactured after 2005 are required to have an HSPF of at least 6.8.
-The most efficient heat pumps have an HSPF rating of 10.
+However, the most efficient have an HSPF rating of 10.
 The HSPF is a heat pump’s estimated seasonal heating output in BTUs divided by the amount of energy that it consumes in watt-hours.
-Typically, a high efficiency air conditioner or heat pump pays for itself in savings in a few years.
+Typically, a high efficiency air conditioner or heating system pays for itself in savings over a few years.
 Heat pumps are also rated by SEER for cooling efficiency.
-Because we live in the Pacific Northwest, the HSPF is a more important consideration than SEER due to our longer heating season.
+Since we live in the Pacific Northwest, the HSPF is a more important consideration than SEER due to our longer heating season.